histeriks/hardening-cabbage/README.md

 # butchered jshielder script for superlazy roots
 # tweaked for CIS hardening of Ubuntu 18.04

-Carbonara not because diamonds are hardest purest, most dense form of carbon!
+Carbonara not because diamonds are the hardest, purest, densest form of carbon, hardest crap in whole of nature!
-Carbonara because this script resembles Spaghetti, Spaghetti Carbonara, a junk food made from over-burned bacon and powdered eggs...
+Carbonara because this script resembles Spaghetti very much, Spaghetti Carbonara, junk food made from overburned, carbonized bacon and powdered eggs...